quick6black/wab-widgets/widgets/SelectEcan/Readme.md

-#Changes from Existing Select Widget
+## Select Ecan Widget

-*Based off ESRI Select Widget from WAB Developer Edition v2.9*
+This is a customised variant of the standard Select widget [http://doc.arcgis.com/en/web-appbuilder/create-apps/widget-select.htm](http://doc.arcgis.com/en/web-appbuilder/create-apps/widget-select.htm) developed by ESRI.

-### Changes
+#### Changes made include:

-**5 Aug 2018**

-- Ported to WAB 2.9 framework
-- Removal of custom layer selection state toggle code which is replaced with functions now standard in ESRI version of widget.
+- Custom feature action **SelectByGeometryFeatureAction** added to widget that adds functionality to pass the geometry of a feature/featureSet to the Select widget to perform a search as though the user had drawn the shape.
+A **Select By Geometry** option is added to the popup action menu for any valid featureSet option in the WAB framework e.g. on popup windows for feature layers, in the options off the select and query widgets, etc.
-- Default selection state checkbox values can be overriden with config setting to make all either checked on (i.e. as though layer is visible), checked off (layer not visible).
+- Default selected layer checkbox values can be overriden with config setting to make all either checked on (i.e. as though layer is visible), checked off (layer not visible).
 If config value is not supplied, uses standard functionality.
 - Change to make option to activate the select dijit a configurable option so that admin can determine if the widget auto starts when opened/activated.

-- Settings page updated to include options for the new config settings.
+#### Demo
+To be deployed in the future

+### Changes

 **23 May 2017**